-The seafood source is never closer than along the Great Eastern Drive.
+The seafood source is never closer than along the east coast.
 Find oysters plucked straight from the leases at Melshell Oysters and Freycinet Marine Farm.
 Oyster Bay Tours offers a detailed look at the marine farm's briny life, with tastings and instruction in the art of oyster-shucking.
 In Bicheno, the Lobster Shack and its waterfront dining deck are just steps from the fishing fleet.

 Discover unique cellar doors